Rutz1234/Tic-tac-toe-game/README.md

 ### Questions and Explanations

-#### Why Use a While Loop in C++?

-In C++, a while loop might be used to maintain the game's state continuously until a termination condition (like a player quitting or a draw) is met.
-In JavaScript, this continuous loop structure is replaced by event-driven programming, where the game progresses based on user interactions (click events, button presses).

 #### Checking the Win Condition:

 JavaScript checks for win conditions by iterating through predefined arrays (`winConditions`) that represent winning combinations on the game board.
 It compares current board state against these combinations to determine if a player has won.